 At the beginning the teams will usually stay together, calculating their capacity for each iteration and better understanding the required features to develop.
 However, after an hour or so it starts to be evident that there are dependencies on other teams, and this is exactly what happened at the mentioned event.
 One of the reasons the organization went into this in the first place is that coordination and alignment between teams did not fare so well.
 Yet, even though it was obvious the dependencies should be discussed, teams preferred to continue and look at their own plans, keeping to their tables, exactly like other teams in other organizations do.

 Enter the program board

-We asked teams that placed dependencies on the board to make sure they talk about it with the relevant teams (people and interactions over processes and tools ,right?) and this started an interaction across the teams.
+We asked teams that placed dependencies on the board to make sure they talk about it with the relevant teams (people and interactions over processes and tools, right?) and this started an interaction across the teams.
 While at the beginning the noticeable huddle was around the program board, soon you started to see people from different teams at other teams’ tables.
 It was not just scrum master to scrum master but any representative with any other team members.
-People were thinking where should they move this story and whether they could split that feature to accommodate for the dependencies.
-Suddenly you saw how decision making went down to the ranks, how they took ownership of the big plan.
+People were thinking about where should they move this story and whether they could split that feature to accommodate for the dependencies.
+Suddenly you saw how decision-making went down to the ranks, how they took ownership of the big plan.

 Self Organization Magic

 That magic of self-organization was happening right before our eyes.
 Instead of some managers making all the decisions and being the pipelines for messages, people were interacting directly.
 Later the RTE said that while she felt she was a bit losing control of the happenings, the volume of interactions and decisions was something that couldn’t be tracked by one person.
 She was happy.

 At some point it seemed as though energy is starting to go down and that we can start to wrap up.
 The RTE called for a scrum of scrum meeting around the program board where some dependencies were not handled.
 We gave the teams another 45 minutes.